2024

 Birdfeeder is not just a documentary about birds; it’s a visual and emotional exploration of the human connection to the urban wild, the challenges faced in the time of hardship, and the profound impact of the natural world on the human soul.

-Hamptons Doc Fest is proud to support the next generation of young filmmakers by inviting East End middle and high school students to create an original short documentary that showcases a hometown hero – anyone from nurses, doctors, teachers, artists, athletes or a family member – who has inspired them.
-HDF is thrilled to premiere the winning film and present the director with an award and monetary scholarship.
+Hamptons Doc Fest is proud to support the next generation of young filmmakers by inviting East End middle and high school students to create an original short documentary that showcases a hometown hero.
+HDF is thrilled to premiere the winning film and present the student director with an award and monetary scholarship.

 Film Festival, Full Film